nanos/starling-web/README.md

 You will further need to configure proxying for the requests to the starling api.
 A `proxy.conf.json` sampe file is included in the repository.
 If you are using IIS you may use the `web.config` to configure proxying.

+## Run and build

+For debug mode use `ng serve  --proxy-config proxy.conf.json`.
+To build prod mode run `ng build`.

 ## Security considerations

 This project was created purely for me to learn a bit about Angular - having never used it before.
 As such it is definitely not meant to be used for any serious purposes.